A Short History Of The Channel

 Vernaglia, along with his partner Dave Tedeschi developed and maintained the Channel’s signature "wall of sound' speaker array that, over the years managed to accommodate thousands of concert acts, from local new music bands to major name touring super stars.
 When Vernaglia decided to leave the business in 1986, the company that replaced his system, the Dawson Sound Company used the same basic design with an upgraded sound board and improved stage monitors.
 Otherwise, the sound array was pretty much the same.

 During 1980 several booking arrangements were tried with varying levels of success.
-A number of local and regional agents and promoters including Frank J. Russo from Providence, local agents Bruce Solar and Howard Cusack, and in-house agents Warren Yaffe and Mark Giaquinto.
+A number of local and regional agents and promoters including Frank J. Russo from Providence, local agents Bruce Solar and Howard Cusack, and in-house agents Warren Yaffi and Mark Giaquinto.
 They all tried their hand at a winning booking strategy with mixed results.
-Eventually, Yaffe emerged as the primary talent booking agent, working under his dba: Warren Scott Productions through 1990.
+Eventually, Yaffi emerged as the primary talent booking agent, working under his dba: Warren Scott Productions through 1990.

 Local headliners prevailed, but to continue operating, the club needed more.
 Most of the major acts available to The Channel were 60’s era rock acts that the major promoter in town, Don Law didn’t seem to bother with.
 There were also a few, emerging new wave/punk shows that foretold an important part of the Channel’s future.
 As far as attendance was concerned, some of those so-called national acts worked out well, others not-so-much.